Establishing Earned Value (EV) Reporting in UniPhi

 Support change control and auditability

-Earned Value reporting often includes non-labour costs such as:
+In addition to labour, Earned Value reporting often includes non-resource costs, such as:

 Contractors